amicloud/my-portfolio/README.md

-# my-portfolio
+# Jorge Rodriguez's Portfolio

-My professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.